Joe Rogan: Political views

-In 2020, CNN described Rogan as "libertarian-leaning".
-Rogan has said that he holds a wide variety of political views and does not easily fall on any particular side of the political spectrum.
-He has described himself as socially liberal, saying that he supports same-sex marriage, gay rights, women's rights, recreational drug use, universal health care, and universal basic income, but also supports gun rights and the Second Amendment.
-Rogan describes himself as a strong supporter of freedom of speech, and has criticized cancel culture and what he perceives to be suppression of those who hold right-wing views in the television and film industry.
+In January 2020, CNN described Rogan as "libertarian-leaning".

+In 2019–20, Rogan described himself as socially liberal, saying he supports same-sex marriage, gay rights, women's rights, recreational drug use, universal health care, universal basic income, gun rights, and the Second Amendment.
+He describes himself as a strong supporter of freedom of speech, and has criticized cancel culture and what he perceives to be suppression of those who hold right-wing views in the television and film industry.
 He has also criticized what he describes as an American foreign policy of military adventurism.